MacAaronGlacey/mispLLMsGalaxy/README.md

     ```

-    Congratulations, if everything was done correctly, you should find the cluster in the directory "clusters".
+    Congratulations, if everything was done correctly, you should find the cluster in the directory named "clusters".
 At each use the cluster file is replaced.